Ken McQuarrie, Board Chair and Treasurer

-Laura has been a member of Denver Pet Partners since March of 2014.
-Her partner Addie, a Bernese Mountain Dog, has represented DPP at schools, libraries, hospitals, and universities, as well as at Denver International Airport.
+Laura has been a member of Denver Pet Partners since 2014.
+Her partner Addie, a Bernese Mountain Dog, represented DPP at schools, libraries, hospitals, and universities, as well as at many special events.
 She is also a licensed Pet Partners evaluator and a registered Animal-Assisted Crisis Response Handler.

 Laura worked as a technical writer and project manager for high tech companies in New York, New England, Seattle, and Colorado.
-She holds a B.S. degree in Technical Communications from Clarkson University and in January 2017 she received the Animals and Human Health (AHH) Certificate from the Institute for Human-Animal Connection (IHAC) at the University of Denver, Graduate School of Social Work.
+She holds a B.S. degree in Technical Communications from Clarkson University and in 2017 she received the Animals and Human Health (AHH) certificate from the Institute for Human-Animal Connection (IHAC) at the University of Denver, Graduate School of Social Work.
 In 2021 she received the Canine-Assisted Intervention Specialist certificate.
-The programs gave her a deeper understanding of the human-animal bond and the ethical and humane considerations of Animal-Assisted Interactions.
+The programs gave her a deeper understanding of the human-animal bond and the ethical and humane considerations of Animal-Assisted Interventions (AAI).